Children's Literature: Lesson Plans and Resources

-A mini-unit for this work by Margery Williams.
-See also Velveteen Rabbit Lesson Plan and Much-Loved Velveteen Rabbit.
+A lesson plan for this work by Margery Williams.
+See also Much-Loved Velveteen Rabbit.

 The View from Saturday

-Fourteen lesson plans for this book by E. L. Konigsburg from Classroom Connection.
+Fourteen lesson plans for this book by E. L. Konigsburg from Small Planet.

 Walk Two Moons

-A lesson plan from Scholastic for this book by Sharon Creech.
-See also Character Traits for a 4th or 5th-grade lesson plan using this book and Walk Two Moons - Integrated Unit for an Integrated 8th-grade unit.
+A discussion guide from Scholastic for this book by Sharon Creech.
+See also Walk Two Moons - Integrated Unit for an 8th-grade unit.

 The Watsons Go to Birmingham - 1963

 A lesson plan for grades 3-5 titled Graphing Plot and Character in a Novel.
-See also An Author Study: Christopher Paul Curtis and his Novel The Watsons Go to Birmingham - 1963 and Newspapers in Education Teachers' Guide to The Watsons go to Birmingham - 1963.
-For information on Christopher Paul Curtis, go to Random House.
+See also An Author Study: Christopher Paul Curtis and his Novel The Watsons Go to Birmingham - 1963.
+For information on Christopher Paul Curtis, go to his home page.

 The Wednesday Wars

-A lesson plan for grades K-2 for this book by Maurice Sendak.
-See also Wild Things: Texture and Pattern and Where the Wild Things Are Sorting.
+A lesson plan for grades K-2 for this book by Maurice Sendak. titled Character and Setting with Where the Wild Things Are.

 Winnie the Pooh